 Side Effects of Piercing

-“First, I always recommend seeing a physician, such as a dermatologist, for evaluation and treatment right away if you develop any concerning symptoms!” says Lauren Dozier, DO, a dermatologist and medical director at Brickell Cosmetic Center in Miami, FL.
+“First, I always recommend seeing a physician, such as a dermatologist, for evaluation and treatment right away if you develop any concerning symptoms!” says Dozier.

 Infection: If you find that your piercing is overly tender, bright red, hot to the touch, or swollen, you should contact a medical professional immediately.
-While some of these are normal immediately after the piercing, sustained symptoms are most likely a sign of an infection.
+While some of these may be normal immediately after the piercing, sustained symptoms are most likely a sign of an infection.

 Yellow-Green Discharge: Your piercing will most likely leak some off-white liquid over the first few days after getting pierced, but if you see it happening after that, it’s most likely cause for concern.
 Discharge that you should pay attention to will be yellow-green in color and won’t dry over into a crust like the good kind of natural discharge.

-Keloid: A keloid is a thick, typically round scar that forms during the aftercare process typically due to improper care.
-It’s hard to care for these scars once they form, and they will have to be surgically removed to be completely rid of them—otherwise, they’ll exist on your skin forever.
+Keloid: A keloid is a thick, typically round scar that may form during the aftercare process.
+It’s hard to care for these scars once they form.
 Keloids aren’t usually harmful, but they are annoying and unsightly.

 How to Change Out a Forward Helix Piercing